sunnypatel24/DominosPizza-Orderer/README.md

 Download the entire pizzaapi-master folder and run the pizza.py file to execute the program.

-IMPORTANT: You MUST enter information in the format given below, or the program will crash!
+IMPORTANT: You MUST enter information in the format given below (information seperated by a comma and then a space), or the program will crash!

 When prompted for your full information, please enter in the following format: first name, last name, email, phone number (no dashes)